 Mid-America is authorized under federal law to enroll nonimmigrant students.
 All requirements of the Immigration and Naturalization Service of the United States must be satisfied before the applicant will be admitted.
-The International Student Affairs office will provide international applicants information about the Certificate of Eligibility for Nonimmigrant (F-1) Student (Form 1 20A-B).
 Applications from international students are considered by the designated committee of the various programs on the same basis as all other students.